-Brightly colored, large-cupped, and reliable, Narcissus ‘Serola’ has vivid orange and yellow flowers that make it the perfect choice for roadside plantings, for gardens viewed from a distance, and for hot-colored garden schemes.
-It shows up even better with contrasting colors like the bright, beet-red Hyacinthus orientalis ‘Woodstock’, or as a color echo with Tulipa ‘American Dream’.
+Brightly colored, large-cupped, and reliable, Narcissus ‘Serola’ has vivid orange-and-yellow flowers that make it the perfect choice for roadside plantings, for gardens viewed from a distance, and for hot-colored garden schemes.
+It shows up even better with plants of contrasting colors like the bright, beet-red Hyacinthus orientalis ‘Woodstock’, or as a color echo with Tulipa ‘American Dream’.

 Noteworthy CharacteristicsLarge, brightly colored flowers on a reliable plant.